Anchorsify/Anchorsify.github.io/_pages/Abilities.md

 - Scale: 1
 - Limit: DEX / 30

-#### -=[ Weapon Focus: (Weapon) ]=-
-You've trained yourself specifically with a single type of weapon.
-Choose one of the weapons from the Equipment chapter (such as Wakizashi, or Shuriken).
-You have +1 Accuracy and +1 to your damage bonus when using that weapon to make an attack, per rank.
-Weapon focus cannot be applied to defensive rolls, nor to any other use that have no assocaited stamina cost.
-You may take this ability for different weapons, counting as a different ability (with a separate cost, number of ranks, etc.) each time.
-Any attack which benefits from your Weapon Focus has its Stamina cost increased by 3 per rank; you may choose to use less than your full ranks of Weapon Focus on a given attack if you wish.

-- Base Cost: 6
-- Scale: 2
-- Limit: (DEX-30) /30, max 3

 #### -=[ Weapon Throw ]=-
 Your hatred of physics gives you improbable powers.
 You are able to throw any melee weapon you're holding up to STR/4 yards, turning it into a ranged attack.
 This does the normal damage for that weapon, but increases the action's Stamina cost by 5.

 - Base Cost: 15
 - Requires: 40 STR, 40 DEX

-#### -=[ Blunt: Stun ]=-
-Your attacks stagger an opponent, club them upside the head, knock the wind out of them, or otherwise keeping them from recovering.
-Your blunt weapon attacks gain Stun 1 per rank, or increase their existing Stun by 1 per rank.

-- Base Cost: 5
-- Scale: 2
-- Limit: STR /20, max 5

 #### -=[ Large: Momentum ]=-
 You turn one of the greatest enemies of shinobi--physics--to your own ends.
 Each rank gives a -1 penalty to any enemy's attempts to parry your weapon.